The colour white appears an awful lot in Ray Bradbury’s novel Fahrenheit 451 – but what does it mean?

 - 1984 has the telescreen to watch over citizens and keep them distracted.
 Fahrenheit 451 has its ‘wall-to-wall circuit’.

 - The state is all-powerful.
 In 1984, Big Brother is watching.
 So are the secret police and even neighbours and small children.
-In Bradbury’s novel, there’s the mechanical hound, the firemen, and neighbours happily sell each other out.
+In Bradbury’s novel, there’s the mechanical hound and neighbours who happily sell each other out.

 Both books hint at the dangers of unthinking consumerism, where various freedoms and life itself are given up in exchange for trivial entertainments.
 This is what the White Clown stands for.